Eucalyptus long horn beetles \ Phoracantha spp.

 Wood boring

 The beetles tend to attack damaged and stressed trees.
-There is a presence of holes in the bark.
+Emergence holes are visble on the bark of infested trees.
 Stains or gum exudates are common symptoms found on the limbs or trunks of trees.
 Foliage can become discoloured and wilted.
 The feeding of larvae results in galleries beneath the bark.
 Heavily infested trees exhibit a thin canopy with wilted leaves.
 The bark is cracked and contains frass.

 Adults: The adults are approximately 14 to 30 mm in length.
 On their elytra (wing covers) they have shiny, dark brown and yellow to cream coloured areas.
 They have long antenna.
 The antennae are either the same length as their body or longer and the males have prominent spines on their antennae.
 The adults of both species are similar, however P. semipunctata is slightly larger and has more prominent markings on its wing covers.
 Their wing covers are mostly dark brown with a zigzag line that bisects the cream area in the middle.
 P. recurva are mostly cream to yellow and the dark areas are generally limited to the posterior end of the wing cover.
 Long, dense golden hairs can be found on the underside of each antennae segment of P. recurva.